Rare 1938 Superman comic book found in U.S. wall fetches $175,000

-LOS ANGELES A rare 75-year-old comic book featuring the debut of Superman found in a Minnesota home's wall fetched $175,000 (111,600 pounds) at auction, comic book seller Comicconnect.com said on Wednesday.
+LOS ANGELES, June 12 A rare 75-year-old comic book featuring the debut of Superman found in a Minnesota home's wall fetched $175,000 at auction, comic book seller Comicconnect.com said on Wednesday.

 The identity of the buyer in the online auction, which ended Tuesday, was not disclosed.
 The comic book, Action Comics No. 1 from June 1938, was the first appearance of the all-American superhero by writer Jerry Siegel and illustrator Joe Shuster.